 If you don't have the Pharmacy Directory, you can get a copy from Member Services.
 Phone numbers are printed on the back cover of this booklet.
 At any time, you can call Member Services to get up-to-date information about changes in the pharmacy network.
-You can also find this information on our website.
+You can also find this information on www.anthem.com/ca.